MaddieLupu/Data-Science-Projects-Portofolio/WiDS 2022 - Predict Energy Consumption/README.md

 - encoded categorical variables by performing label encoding
 - performed feature scaling
 - split the data into train and tests sets with a test size of 20%
-- applied a linear regression and light GBM algorithm
+- applied a Linear regression and Light GBM algorithm
-- fine tuned the light GBM algorithm as this outperformed the linear regression
+- fine tuned the Light GBM algorithm as this outperformed the linear regression

 ## Model Performance
-* The model achieved a RMSE score of 36.98
+* the Light GBM model achieved a RMSE score of 36.98
 <img width="397" alt="image" src="https://user-images.githubusercontent.com/79809854/160155332-bad39242-d3e8-4459-b114-77e8fae0fcc0.png">
 (Picture with model performance before tuning)